LIKE MOST GOOD STORIES, MINE STARTS WITH A GIRL.

 I married Hayley with all kinds of dreams in my heart and she gave me the courage to walk them out.
-We met at camp called Barnabas when we were in college and I fell hard over her.
-It took her a bit of time to catch up to my feelings so as soon as she did I married her.
-Today we have four kids and all kinds of joy.
+I am from Kansas City and she is from Texas, and in college we met at a camp called Barnabas.
+It took her some time to catch up to my feelings but as soon as she did I married her.
+Today we have four kids, twenty employees, and all kinds of joy.

 WHEN SHE WAS PREGNANT WITH OUR FIRST…

 she talked me into quitting my real job so I could attempt to make furniture for a living.
 We started out in our little detached garage outside of Kansas City.
 After a year in the backyard we bought an old house to fix up into a shop.